anas-asimi/Bordereau-Maker/README.md

 # Bordereau-Maker
-a nodeJs app with express and puppeter to create customize bordereau for Sidi Ifni agriculture department
+a nodeJs app with express and puppeter to create customized bordereau for Sidi Ifni agriculture department